-d.
-Pending revisions to www.DWD.Wisconsin.gov and www.WisconsinApprenticeship.org Mr. Johnson explained that DWD will revise its entire website by the end of the year to make all pages more intuitive for all user groups.
-The Bureau requested that the redesign retain all content.

 e.
+Updates to www.WisconsinApprenticeship.org

+Mr. Johnson explained that DWD will revise its entire website by the end of the year to make all navigation more intuitive for all user groups.
+The Bureau webpages will be included, but the Bureau has requested to keep the content the same.

-Apprenticeship Completion Award Program (ACAP)
+f.
+Apprenticeship Completion Award Program